 Information and Advice

-You can obtain information about the Procedure from the University’s Quality and Enhancement Office by emailing firstname.lastname@example.org.
-You can also obtain independent advice and support from the Students’ Union Advice Centre by calling 0161 351 5400 or emailing email@example.com.
+You can obtain information about the Procedure from the University’s Quality Management Office by emailing firstname.lastname@example.org.
+You can also obtain independent advice and support from the Students’ Union Advice Centre by emailing email@example.com or booking an appointment.

 You can submit a joint complaint with other students provided that the names of all students who are connected to the complaint are disclosed to the University and the case is conducted through a lead contact or spokesperson.
 All students should complete the group complaint consent form.